Home / Blog /

 • Consult your healthcare provider for personalised diet and lifestyle advice.

-Coffee has become an integral part of many people's lives, providing energy and therapeutic effects.
+Yes, coffee can temporarily spike blood sugar due to caffeine.
+However, long-term consumption may reduce the risk of type 2 diabetes.
 This article delves into the effects of coffee on blood glucose levels and how to improve your glucose responses to the beloved drink.

 The nutritional profile of coffee

-Coffee has a complex nutritional profile that offers some health benefits when consumed in moderation.
-In its most basic form, black coffee is free of fat and carbohydrates.
 Coffee is particularly rich in B vitamins, such as B2 (riboflavin), B3 (niacin), and B5 (pantothenic acid).
-These are crucial for energy production, metabolism, and overall cellular function.
+These vitamins support energy production, metabolism, and overall cellular function.

 Coffee can have complex effects on blood glucose levels due to its diverse composition of bioactive compounds, such as caffeine, chlorogenic acids, and polyphenols.